hndfaw/Light-Side/DTR.md

 - By Monday - Through Iteration 4
 - Tuesday - finishing README, etc.

 **Communication**

 - Short retro each day
 - PR comments and code reviews
--Slack and text
+- Slack and text

 **Working style**

--Pairing on new topicw
+- Pairing on new topicw
--Delegate and divide on things we feel more comfortable with
+- Delegate and divide on things we feel more comfortable with